chinchalinchin/being-and-death/01_death.md

 1. If, in the analysis of Death, we are not seeking a phenomology of Death, then what is it we are seeking?
 What do we hope to achieve?

-2. How do we bring to our attention the implicit ontological relations that bind us to our non-Being, without narrowing the scope of Death to indicate exactly that non-Being?
+2. How do we bring to our attention the implicit ontological relation that binds us to our non-Being, without narrowing the scope of Death to indicate exactly that non-Being?

 3. What is lacking in our current definition of Death that would broaden its scope to include the category of phenomenon here termed _the Death of the Other_?

 Let us in turn dwell on each question and see where it leads, if anywhere at all, which does not seem likely given the strange dialectic so far traversed.

 Upon making ingress into the Other's perception, Death is no longer a subjective experience, but instead a fact among others.
 In this sense, Death is similar to consciousness, in that consciousness once objectified in the consciousness of another ceases to be consciousness at all, but becomes a representation of that consciousness, an indication pointing beyond the realm of Being towards the Being of another, unknowable like Death, but unlike Death, inferrable through the observance of the causal connections that unite us in our Being.